lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 }
 ```

-The `Instance` class provides two additional methods, one for free resources (named `cleanup`) and another one to get the address of the instance (named `getVkInstance`).
+The `Instance` class provides two additional methods—one to free resources (named `cleanup`) and another one to get the address of the instance (named `getVkInstance`).

 ```java
 public class Instance {